 Therapist meets with child one-on-one to work through issues using a variety of different approaches to find what best fits each child's needs.
 There are many reasons a parent might bring their child in for therapy.
 Some of these may be anxiety, depression, grief, trauma, fear, worry, aggression, behavioral issues, underachievement, developmental delays, and social appropriateness.
 The parent is involved throughout the therapy process and will meet with the therapist before or after sessions or in separate scheduled parental sessions depending on the needs of each individual child.

-Adolescent meets with therapist one-on-one in sessions to provide guidance and help to work through various issues they may be experiencing in this transitionally difficult and often confusing stage of life.
-Parents are involved in therapy but I recommend allowing the teen to have some privacy to work through the problems they are experiencing.
+Your teen will meet with therapist one-on-one in sessions to provide guidance and help to work through various issues they may be experiencing in this transitionally difficult and often confusing stage of life.
+Parents are involved in therapy but we recommend allowing the teen to have some privacy to work through the problems they are experiencing.

 When seeing a child/adolescent under the age of consent (younger than 16), all custodial parents have a right to information shared in the session.
 Custodial parents should be aware that exercising this right may be detrimental to the therapeutic process, and so may wish to allow confidentiality between the child/adolescent and therapist.
 Parenting sessions are also available and are recommended in certain circumstances; such as out of control behaviors (drug and alcohol use, cutting school, running away, threats of suicide, violence, bullying, failing classes, and other risky behaviors).